Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Trail essentials: daypack, hydration, nutrition, navigation, sun protection, layered clothing, head lamp, first aid, fire starter, emergency blanket

-Check weather conditions and trail reports before departing - conditions change can rapidly
+Check weather conditions and trail reports before departing - conditions can change rapidly

 Tell someone your hiking plan including trail, route, and expected return time